-For the 8B10B serial bus, you can also display the decode of the bus in data, character, or symbol method.
+For the 8B10B serial bus, you can also display the decode of the bus in Symbol, Character, Data Hex, and Data Binary method.

-For the PCie serial bus, you can display the decode of the bus in Symbol, Character Symbol, Character KCode, Data Hex Data Binary, Descrambled Hex, and Descrambled Binary.
+For the PCIe serial bus, you can display the decode of the bus in Symbol, Character Symbol, Character KCode, Data Hex, Data Binary, Descrambled Hex, and Descrambled Binary.
 Select the decode from the drop down list.